fangyiwen/YiwenFang-Book/README.md

 * Lift state up to IssueList by moving the state and initial state loading method.
 Remember to use `this.props` to get data.
 Note: `bind` method is used to refer correct `this` for the correct scope.
 * Create event handling by implementing `onClick` and `onSubmit` for the form.
 Remember to do `this.handleSubmit = this.handleSubmit.bind(this)`.
 Do not forget `preventDefault()` when clicking the Add button.
 * Create stateless components by substituting component classes with functions.
 Note: The classes must have no states, but dependence on props is optional.
+* Here is the screen shot of the Issue Tracker screen displayed on localhost port 3000.

 ![ch04](/readme_images/ch04.png)